 Can You Get Caught Watching BBC iPlayer without a TV licence

-Last Updated on February 20, 2024
+Last Updated on September 12, 2024

-Can BBC Track You on iPlayer?
+Can the BBC Track You on iPlayer?

 When you’re sitting quietly at home, minding your own business surfing the web on your tablet or smartphone there’s a temptation to imagine that everything you do is private.
 After all there’s no-one there right!
 No-one is looking over your shoulder?
 Who the hell knows what websites you’re on or what you’re doing.
 So it’s tempting to think that you’re perfectly safe streaming from a site like the BBC iPlayer.
 After all, who’s going to know that you have no TV license – surely no-on will notice little old you streaming Match of the Day.
 After all you don’t watch it that often!

-The reality is actually quite different and why people use a VPN like NordVPN to hide their identity when online from organisations like the BBC !
+The reality is actually quite different and it’s why people use a VPN like NordVPN to hide their identity when online from organisations like the BBC !

 Watching BBC iPlayer without a TV licence